Cocktail-Hors D'oevure Wedding Receptions Can Be Fun & $ave You Money! Here's How To Make Them a Success!

-Cocktail-Hors d'oeuvres Receptions Require a Savvy Bride for Success
+Cocktail-Hors d'oeuvre Receptions Require Savvy Hosts for Success

 Bucking the System = Success!

-* Catering managers will tell clients who want cocktail-hors d'oeuvres receptions that they should not have seating for all, since the idea of the cocktail-hors d’oeuvres reception is to keep people up and mingling.
+* Catering managers will tell clients who want cocktail-hors d'oeuvre receptions that they should not have seating for all, since the idea of the cocktail-hors d’oeuvre reception is to keep people up and mingling.
 Hogwash!
 What are guests supposed to do for four hours, balance food and drinks while standing against a wall?
 Or what if they want to dance and celebrate?

-* A cocktail-hors d'oeuvre reception has no cocktail hour, so the bride and groom must have their photos taken before the wedding.
-This is not as bad as it sounds for those who oppose the idea.
-The bride, her family and bridal party can have their photos taken before the wedding.
-And then the groom can do the same.
-Once the wedding ends, they pool together for a few minutes for the joint families’ and “together” shots.
-It’s then off to the reception.
+* A cocktail-hors d'oeuvre reception has no cocktail hour.
+This means the bride and groom must have their photos taken before the wedding.
+Don't poo-poo this idea yet!
+Do the pictures this way: The bride, her family and bridal party will have their photos taken before the ceremony and the groom will do the same.
+Once the wedding ends, they will pool together for a few minutes for joint familiy and “together” shots--and then it's off to the reception!

 * Here's the key to success: Keep the hors-d’oeuvres varied and flowing!
 Have them butlered (passed) and displayed.
 If people are hungry, they will leave.

 * End the reception with a heavy cake, like carrot or chocolate.
 You want your guests to leave your wedding reception feeling full and happy.

-You may need to host this type of reception on an off-night, in an off-season, since catering properties, etc. may not be receptive to the idea of a cocktail-hors d’oeuvres reception.
+You may need to host this type of reception on an off-night, in an off-season, since catering properties, etc. may not be receptive to the idea of a cocktail-hors d’oeuvre reception.